BZemba87/lastseen/README.md

 ### As a user, I want the captions and comments to keep loading as I scroll through for a better user experience.
 - Infinite scroll exists and works on captions and comments.

+The admin of my api site can see all captions/comments/faves and loves in the backend.
+Captions can also be added from the backend and appear at the frontend.

 # Resolved Bugs/Issues
 - The biggest issue I had was all captions and all comments were displaying under every profile and every caption.
 I discovered this was because I had not added the data filtering function to my Comments and Captions views.py in my api.